chtoucas/Narvalo.NET/README.md

 Narvalo.NET
 ===========

-Right now, a place for me to test various ideas.
+Right now, a place for me to learn and test various ideas.

 **Status: Experimental**